Talatu Yohanna

 Talatu Yohanna (born November 11, 1973) is an administrator and politician.
 She was a member of the Nigerian House of Representatives where she represented Demsa/Numan/Lamurde Federal Constituency in Adamawa State.

+Early life

+Talatu Yohanna was born on November 11, 1973,.
+She is a native of the Ngodogoron community in Adamawa State, Nigeria's Lamnurde Local Government Area.
+She is a politician and an administrator.
+She serves as a member of the House of Representatives, representing Adamawa State's Demss/Numan/Lamurde Federal Constituency.

 Career

 Yohanna started working as an administrator in public business, and later moved into politics where she has served as a women's leader, supervisory councilor, special assistant and special adviser to the Governor of Adamawa State.
 She has also served as a Commissioner for Trade and Cooperative in Adamawa State.
 She was a member of the House of Representatives where she represents Demsa/Numan/Lamurde Federal Constituency, Adamawa State under the All Progressives Congress.
 She was preceded by Kwamoti Laori a PDP candidate as the member representing Demsa/Numan/Lamurde Federal Constituency, Adamawa State.
 She also serves in the House Committee on Women Parliament.

 Personal life

 Yohanna is married and with children.
 She is an indigene of Ngodogoron community in Lamurde Local Government Area of Adamawa State.